Amazon Leo ConstellationLive Amazon Leo Satellite TrackerFormerly Project Kuiper

 Amazon must launch and operate 50% of its constellation (1,618 satellites) by July 30, 2026, and the remainder by July 30, 2029.
 Amazon has requested a deadline extension due to launch vehicle availability challenges.
 The FCC also approved a Gen2 expansion of 4,500 additional satellites in January 2026, bringing the total planned to 7,727.
 Track the deadline countdown live at the top of this page.

 Yes.
 Each Amazon Leo satellite has Optical Inter-Satellite Links (OISL) using infrared lasers capable of 100 Gbps data transfer between satellites.
 This creates a mesh network in space, allowing data to route between satellites without needing to bounce to and from ground stations at every hop.
 This is a significant architectural advantage over OneWeb, which uses a bent-pipe system requiring ground station line-of-sight.
-See our how satellite internet works guide for more.
+See our how satellite internet works guide and Academy for more.

 Amazon Leo uses three orbital shells: 590 km (784 satellites in 28 planes at 33° inclination), 610 km (1,296 satellites in 36 planes at 42° inclination), and 630 km (1,156 satellites in 34 planes at 51.9° inclination).
 This multi-shell architecture is unique among mega-constellations and provides layered, overlapping coverage.
 Learn more about orbital mechanics in our types of orbits guide.

 Amazon has announced three customer terminal types — Leo Nano, Leo Pro, and Leo Ultra — but full pricing details haven't been disclosed.
 Amazon is expected to compete aggressively with Starlink, potentially bundling service with Prime memberships and AWS cloud services.
 The company has invested over $10 billion in the project.
+See our full comparison for the latest on pricing.

 In April 2026, Amazon announced an agreement to acquire Globalstar, a satellite communications company with 24 LEO satellites and ground infrastructure across 28 gateways worldwide.
 The acquisition adds licensed spectrum (Band 53/n53), regulatory approvals in 100+ countries, and positions Amazon for direct-to-device satellite connectivity.
 The deal is expected to close in 2027.
+See the Globalstar Acquisition section above for strategic details.